lucianmurmurache/ShoppingList/README.md

 # ShoppingList

 ## Summary
-* Using a Expo-cli to set up the React Native project.
+* Using Expo-cli to set up the React Native project.
 * Use Android emulators and iOS simulators to see how the app looks and behaves in different environments.
 * A simple React Native App that keeps lists.
 Users can create lists and add new items to their list, which gets stored in Firebase.